 Now of course our current financial model has something to do with all of this as well.
 If there is one aspect of the economy which is thoroughly fascistic through and through, in a way that we can all agree on (except “the economy” and their pet “economists”), it’s the current financial/banking system.
 “How’s that so-called democracy working out for you guys?
 Awesome.”
 This has been going on for a while actually, even though it’s become more deep and blatant since the establishment of worldwide fiat currency and central banking in the World War eras.
 A good book to read to get the history of it is Rothbard’s “A History of Money and Banking In The United States”.
 Even if you’re not down with Rothbard on the whole, this was a master work.

 One of the things that the bankers and money masters have been doing since forever is trying to rob people of their savings and discourage saving in general.
 One reason is that this makes people more dependent on steady income, disciplining workers.
 Another is that it destroys any capital accumulation outside of the class of insiders (“the economy”).
 If you need to capitalise your business you have to go to a limited group of people with nearly unlimited power to give out money.
 And the price of capital is kept artificially high.
 Right now, the old cliché goes, one in ten businesses that start, survive.
 The main reason given for the failure of the nine out of ten is “cash flow”.
-If your business is operating paycheck to paycheck, you are utterly dependent on the money masters, if something unexpected happens.
+If your business is operating paycheque to paycheque, you are utterly dependent on the money masters, if something unexpected happens.

 But also, we must consider who gets the majority of loans.
 Of course there are collateralised loans.
 Those drive up the price of land and transportation, which is only good for those who run the roads and own the vast tracts of land.
 But outside of those, most loans are made to large businesses to help them expand and compete against other businesses.
 Banks generally aren’t in business to lose money.
 They know how the game works.
 Every time a bank makes a loan with money it doesn’t have, they are stealing from everyone else.
 The people who first get that money are also stealing from everyone, just a little less.
-And so on… somewhere down the chain of spending the situation inverts, where prices have already gone up before you got any of that new money.
+And so on . . . somewhere down the chain of spending the situation inverts, where prices have already gone up before you got any of that new money.
 You’re the loser in that scenario.
 Of course this provides an incentive to borrow, driving up the cost of borrowing.
 We can view the banking system as a giant wealth vacuum, and those who are closest to the vacuum bag get the best outcome.
 This creates a much more unequal society than we would have under free banking, where such a one-sided wealth vacuum would be impossible.

 It helps if you realise that in a fiat money scenario, the total amount of money in circulation equals the total value of goods and services.
 So your wealth is not a matter of an absolute number of dollars, but how many dollars you have in comparison to the whole.

 So to say that we live in a “free market” society is an absolute affront to the idea of freedom.
 We do have markets, of a kind.
 Such markets being utterly manipulated by the state and “the economy” to their own benefit.
 But we do have a way to fight back.
 We can make real free markets, but only outside the state.
-We can do so by building our own shadow economy, an economy for everyone, not just the politically favored.
+We can do so by building our own shadow economy, an economy for everyone, not just the politically favoured.
 This requires stealth, exile and cunning.
 We must find each other and trade outside the law, as much as possible.
 And to the extent that their “economy” grows unstable, ours will grow stronger.
 We shall prevail because market anarchism is better for ninety percent of the population than market statism.